Sleep Great IU! Challenge

 How Do I Participate?

-This 4-week online challenge is for IU employees and/or their spouses.
+This 4-week online challenge is for all IU employees, spouses, students, and community members.
+We strongly encourage employees and their spouses to participate together!
 During the challenge, you'll develop small, daily habits that promote better sleep.
 You'll use your Personal Online Tracker once a week to record which habits you successfully complete.

 Here's what each week will focus on: